Free educational newsletter

 Cash-pay

-Paying directly without using insurance.
-Costs and terms vary by pharmacy and provider.
-Understanding what is and isn't included is worth confirming in advance.
+Paying directly without insurance.
+Costs and terms vary — confirm what's included in advance.